Charles Mott-Radclyffe

+He was knighted in 1957.
+He published a memoir in 1975 called Foreign Body in the Eye.

 Personal life

 He lived on his family's Norfolk estate of Barningham Hall.
 He was married to Diana Gibbs from 1940 until her death in 1955.
 A year later he married Stella Constance Harrison, who died in 2011.

 In June 2013, his eldest daughter, Theresa Caroline Courtauld died of a brain haemorrhage.
 She left behind two children and three grandchildren.
 She is buried next to her father at St Mary's, Barningham.